 Ever stared at a blank screen, fingers frozen above your keyboard?
 Writer's block happens to everyone, but what if I told ya there's a tech solution that's actually helpful?
 AI keyboards aren't just fancy autocorrect—they're creative partners that can jumpstart your imagination when it's running on empty.
+In early 2026, these tools have evolved beyond simple text prediction into genuine writing companions that understand context, tone, and your unique voice.

 Let's dive into how these smart keyboards can transform those frustrating creative roadblocks into productive writing sessions.
 No marketing fluff here—just practical tips from someone who's used these tools to escape countless creative dead ends.